Filtration

 Water filtration is a necessary process to guarantee its minimum drinkability That is, it does not contain stones, earth, metals or other waste materials that it may have dragged on its way to our homes.

-You may be interested: Inorganic Matter
+You may be interested: Chemical Suspension

 For this Filtering devices or mechanisms installed in the pipe itself are used which retain dirt and solid materials, allowing water to pass through their porous bodies.
 This mechanism does not prevent against microorganisms, so it only guarantees a first sanitary measure for water consumption.